© Mattywilliamsphoto, © WWF-Australia / Sii Studio, © Ryan Pollock, © WWF-Australia / Milk Truck Cinemas

 Every dollar has an impact

-Our bushfire funds are being deployed over multiple years to deliver long-term restoration plans, as well as through investment in large-scale, high impact regeneration projects.
+Our bushfire funds have been deployed over multiple years to deliver long-term restoration plans, as well as through investment in large-scale, high-impact regeneration projects.
+Some highlights of our bushfire work include:

 Responding to the emergency at scale

 In a disaster of this scale, no one organisation can meet the needs of all the wildlife across the country.
-But together there are many incredible groups making it possible by doing critical and important work on the front line.
+But together there are many incredible groups who made it possible by doing critical and important work on the front line.
+WWF-Australia partnered with over 40 wildlife rescue and care organisations in bushfire zones and directed immediate and urgent funds to respond to the emergency at scale.

 This included: